kazsaj/command-queue/README.md

 ## Repository build requirements
 - [Rust](https://www.rust-lang.org/tools/install) (1.30 or later) and Cargo
-- Docker and Docker-compose - if you make it easier to locally test
+- Docker and Docker-compose - which will bring up a local redis instance, useful for testing
-- Make - if you want to use the Makefile
+- Make - if you want to use the Makefile commands

 ## Useful redis commands
 - `MONITOR` - watch for any commands executed on the server, useful for debugging